Independent Study, Supervised Research, Research Assistant, and Teaching Assistant

-Students wishing to undertake work as an independent study should complete an independent study form, also available at the Registrar’s Office.
-This form, when completed by the student and signed by the faculty member, should be returned to the Registrar’s Office.
-Independent studies are usually done for two or three credits.
-Please note that independent studies supervised by an adjunct faculty member will require the approval of the Associate Dean for Academic Affairs.
+If you wish to undertake work as a student project, complete a student project form (also available at the Registrar’s Office).
+Once you have completed the form and had it signed by your faculty member, return it to the Registrar’s Office.
+Please note that student projects supervised by an adjunct faculty member will require the approval of the Associate Dean for Academic and Student Affairs.

 Independent Research Seminars